orbeon/orbeon-forms-doc/contributors/building-orbeon-forms.md

 `http://localhost:8080/orbeon/`

-This will show the Orbeon Forms landing page.
+This will show the Orbeon Forms Landing page.

 ### Debugging